lnear-dev/html/README.md

 echo a(href: 'https://example.com', target: '_blank', rel: 'noopener noreferrer'); // <a href="https://example.com" target="_blank" rel="noopener noreferrer"></a>
 ```

+All functions return a string of the HTML element that it is named after.
+The only exception is the `var` function, which is named `variable` to avoid conflicts with the reserved keyword `var`.

 ## Elements

 | Tag | Attributes |